Blaine Lauderman (1928 - 2020) - Obituary

 Bill was born to Ted and Inez (Thornton) Lauderman Skolmowski on September 13, 1928, in Toledo, OH.
 Before finishing high school he enlisted in the United States Navy where He served as a Petty Officer Third Class Electrician's Mate on the USS Gordius.
 After his tour of duty, he went on to become an Electrician with Local 8 IBEW where he worked with Romanoff Electric for 42 years.
 He went on to get his GED later in life, because he wanted to stress to his grandchildren how important a H.S. diploma was.

-Visitation will be held on Monday, September 21, 2020, from 10:00 a.m. until noon in Whiteford Wesleyan Church 10285 Sylvania-Petersburg Road Ottawa Lake, MI 49267 where the Going Home celebration will be held at 12 noon.
+Visitation will be held on Monday, September 21, 2020, from 10:00 a.m. until noon in Whiteford Wesleyan Church, 10285 Sylvania-Petersburg Road, Ottawa Lake, MI 49267 where the Going Home celebration will be held at 12 noon.
 Burial will be private in Restlawn Memorial Park with military honors being conducted by the Lambertville VFW Post 9656.
 Memorial donations may be made to Whiteford Wesleyan Church or Hospice of Northwest Ohio.
-Funeral arrangements were entrusted to the Urbanski's Bedford Funeral Chapel, 8300 Lewis Ave., Temperance, MI 48182.
+Funeral arrangements were entrusted to the Urbanski's Bedford Funeral Chapel, 8300 Lewis Ave., Temperance, MI 48182.bedfordfuneralchapel.com